Welcome Weekend 2021

-Welcome Weekend consists of four intense days of student, faculty, and staff interactions with a focus on:
+Welcome Week consists of four days of student, faculty, and staff interactions with a focus on:

 - providing challenging experiences that emphasize active learning